Amazon Aurora Labs for MySQL¶

 - Optionally, Amazon Aurora DB cluster with 2 nodes: a writer and read replica

-- If the cluster is created for you, the master database credentials will be generated automatically and stored in an AWS Secrets Manager secret.
+- If the cluster is created for you, the database credentials will be generated automatically and stored in an AWS Secrets Manager secret.

 - Optionally, read replica auto scaling configuration